 - Career-changers who sense the growing demand for Ph.D.s in Art Therapy and the opportunity to become the new leaders in the field.

 NDNU admits students throughout the year for fall, spring and summer semesters.
 Please visit Admissions for complete admission requirements.

 Program-Specific Admission Requirements

-- Documented completion of academic work required for registration as an Art Therapist, or partially completed with full completion before the end of first year of doctoral work
+- Partially completed academic work with full completion required before end of the first year of doctoral work

-- Three professional recommendations
+- Three letters of professional recommendation

 Richard Carolan, Ed.D.